-A horse race over a course with no jumps, as opposed to a steeplechase or hurdles.
+A horse race over level ground, as opposed to a steeplechase or hurdles.

 - ‘It seemed to be a very important finding that horses coped much worse if their first race was over a long distance, and that first-race effect particularly noticeable in National Hunt flat races,’ Woods said.

 - Over a glittering career, Mr FitzGerald trained more than 1,200 winners over both jumps and flat races.